OpenKneeboard/OpenKneeboard/docs/troubleshooting/oculus-or-non-vr.md

 # Troubleshooting Oculus or Non-VR Issues

+**Don't waste time on non-VR issues if you will only actually play the game with SteamVR or OpenXR**: fixing non-VR issues has no effect on whether SteamVR or OpenXR work.

 ## Kneeboard Is Not Visible

 Restart the game after each step to see if it's fixed.